swaroopg92/penpa-edit/README.md

 * Shift + space: Enter a space (Works in "Number" Mode + "Long" SubMode option only)
 * F2: Problem mode
 * F3: Solution mode
-* TAB: checkout the TAB section below in "Current functions"
+* TAB/ENTER: checkout the TAB section below in "Current functions"

 ## Tips
 * Numbers: Back Space can be entered on the panel "1" tab and half-width space can be entered on the "A" tab.